MiniDigger/ForkTest/README.md

 track and maintain and that can be optionally dropped, such as the more involved optimizations we have.
 This makes it easier to update the server during Minecraft updates, since we can temporarily drop these patches and reapply them later.

-Please note you can also use them when modifying paper-api for larger api changes.
+**Please note you can also use them when modifying paper-api for larger api changes.**
+**You can't use feature patches for minecraft `resources`, however they can be used for `paper-server/src/main/resources`**

 There is only a very small chance that you will have to use this system, but adding such patches is very simple: